Istanful/dependencss/README.md

 This library contains only a grid system and nothing else.
 If you're coming from bootstrap it is very straightforward to use.

 ## Getting started
-Download the <a href="dependen.css" download>CSS file</a> and link it in your html file.
+Download the <a href="https://raw.githubusercontent.com/Istanful/dependencss/master/dependen.css" download>CSS file</a> and link it in your html file.

 Done!